wsssoftware/cakephp-datatables/docs/installation.rst

 .. tip::

-    You can use the plugin :doc:`Local Resources </resources>` to load all the DataTables libraries dependencies and jQuery.
+    You can use the :doc:`Local Resources </resources>` to load all the DataTables libraries dependencies and jQuery.

 .. note::